aj-kip/erfindung/README.md

 Fictitious ISA/ASM-like Interpreter
 -----------------------------------

 Erfindung (or &quot;Invention&quot; in German), is a ASM-like, GameBoy-esque virtual machine and interpreter.
 It is intended to be a toy assembly language/virtual console.

 Development Progress
 --------------------
 Design-wise: Design is looking pretty good!

-Implementation-wise: multi-threading is gone for the most part...
-I'd like to
-                     bring it back to some level, some day. :3
+Implementation-wise: just the noise channel, proper documentation, and testing!

 My motivation for this project comes from several sources:
 --------------------------------------------------------------------